 This can look different from person to person.
 One individual might simply have a runny nose for a day or two while another might have full-blown flu-like symptoms for upwards of a week.
 Someone else may have an upset stomach for several days while another is firmly planted on the throne, pooping their brains out.
 (If the latter is you, I hope you have a Squatty Potty handy!)
 The degree in which you shed toxins will depend on how many toxins you need to get rid of.

-The key to avoiding severe die-off symptoms, is to start sloooooowly.
+The key to avoiding severe die-off symptoms (or overdosing on coconut oil), is to start sloooooowly.
 No really.
 Go slower.
 Even slower.
 If you are new to coconut oil and eating real foods in general, don't attempt to make a complete overhaul in one 24-hour period.
 Your body will revolt.
 It needs time to safely and efficiently move out the bad to make room for the good.

 Newbies to coconut oil should start with less than one tablespoon per day and work up the amount you are consuming over the course of 2-4 weeks.
 Really listen to your body.
 Feel your body.
 If you start feeling run down or showing signs of illness, back off a little and give your body time to shed those toxins.